Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular

 Ever since I can remember, I've had a major sweet tooth, especially for ice cream and chocolate.
-My North American favorites have always been Bounty bars, Reese and Twix.
-I used to buy them ten at a time, until that day when I decided to read the ingredients list to find out what makes them so good.
+My North American favorites have always been Bounty bars, Reese's and Twix.
+I used to buy them 10 at a time until that day when I decided to read the ingredients list to find out what makes them so good.
 The majority of the ingredients are things that can be bought at any grocery store.
 There are also some additives that I can't pronounce, but that's just another reason to make these sweets myself.

 Chocolate Bars at Home?